-Common Causes of Truck Accidents and Resulting Injuries
+Common Causes of Truck Accidents and Resulting Injuries in California

 Crashes involving tractor trailers, semi-trucks and other large commercial vehicles kill hundreds and injure thousands of Californians each year.
 The most likely victims are drivers and passengers of other vehicles or even pedestrians, all of whom are more vulnerable to harm than the truck drivers themselves.